studyathome-internationally/rehabilitationstechnik/docs/chapter9.md

    8. Stirrup plate in oval window;
    9. Round window;
    10. Cochlea;
-   11. Semicircular ducts of the vestibular apparatus (organ of balance).s {.lower-alpha}
+   11. Semicircular ducts of the vestibular apparatus (organ of balance).
+       {.lower-alpha}

    :::